psychemedia/storytelling-notes/fire-bird-vassiissa.md

 The Tzar was angry with the Princess Vasilissa, but his anger was as useless as his joy.

-"Why, Princess," says he, " will you not marry me, and forget your blue sea and your silver boat ?
+"Why, Princess," says he, "will you not marry me, and forget your blue sea and your silver boat ?

-"In the middle of the deep blue sea lies a great stone," says the Princess, " and under that stone is hidden my wedding dress.
+"In the middle of the deep blue sea lies a great stone," says the Princess, "and under that stone is hidden my wedding dress.
 If I cannot wear that dress I will marry nobody at all."

 Instantly the Tzar turned to the young archer, who was waiting before the throne.

-"Ride swiftly back," says he, " to the land of Never, where the red sun rises in flame.
+"Ride swiftly back," says he, "to the land of Never, where the red sun rises in flame.
 There — do you hear what the Princess says; — a great stone lies in the middle of the sea.
 Under that stone is hidden her wedding dress.
 Ride swiftly.
 Bring back that dress, __or, by my sword, your head shall no longer sit between your shoulders!__"

 The young archer wept bitter tears, and went out into the courtyard, where the horse of power was waiting for him, champing its golden bit.